-Go to your profile and click on settings in the upper right hand corner.
+Go to your profile and click on settings in the upper right-hand corner.
 Scroll down until you see an option for Private Account.
 If it’s private, toggle the account to public.
 On settings, you can now switch over to an Instagram business profile as well.

 This is a common mistake that many business owners make.
-Often times a business owners sets up an Instagram account as a private personal account and later decides to use it to promote their business, forgetting that the account was set to private.
+Often times business owners set up an Instagram account as a private personal account and later decides to use it to promote their business, forgetting that the account was set to private.
 It’s ok, it happens, which brings us to the next tip.

 2. Only Post Photos Related to Your Business

 If you’re using Instagram for business, keep it related to your business.
 That means no pictures of your cat, weekend trips, or children, unless any of those things are directly related to your business or you’re using your cat and kids as models.
 People will follow your business on Instagram because they’re interested in the pictures of your business.
 Posting irrelevant content will cause you to lose followers.

 If you’re using your business’s Instagram account for personal reasons, stop now.
 Instagram just rolled out a new feature that allows users to toggle between accounts.
 So if you want to post personal photos, set up a personal account.
 Then you can toggle back and forth between posting business-related photos for your business account and your vacation margaritas on your personal account.
 Need help with your photos?
 Read this post on the best Instagram photo apps to use.

 Custom hashtags create an extension of your brand on Instagram.
 Unlike industry or local hashtags that link to thousands of photos, a custom hashtag is linked only to photos related to your business.

 Use custom hashtags anytime you’re posting about something related to your business such as new arrivals or product launches as well as promotions, sales, and events.
 Encourage followers and customers to use your hashtag when posting photos at your business location.
 You can also use custom hashtags to promote contests like Instagram giveaways.